-Rasha Almulaiki

-ENG 2310/AM BKS

-V. Haddad

-17 February, 2014

 Toni Morrison’s The Bluest Eye: A Haven of Harlots

 “[W]hat’s the use of putting on something you got to keep taking off all the time (55)?”
 Toni Morrison’s The Bluest Eye tackles the ignominy of a post-slavery America by highlighting the scar on its history that fails to heal, because it cannot heal with an empirical understanding of its origin and present function.
 In the text, the prostitutes are erected as a satirical apparatus in exposing the capitalistic agenda disfavoring black society.
 Marie, China, and Poland dutifully play their role as a cesspool of iniquity, meant to re-affirm the coveted mores of the time, but the trio assert their own identity by latching on to an authenticity of self.
 This re-claiming of self-hood posits an alternative to the white-centric capitalistic set up of society by asserting the traditionally disenfranchised to revolt, a revolution that is undetected because of its guise of “disgrace”.
 This can be found by analyzing the aesthetic practice of language, which delineates the symbolism connoted of money and female-body commodification, and why/how Pecola inevitably fails as a possible rendition of the trio’s values of authenticity.

 The whores in the text’s Lorain, Ohio told stories that were “breezy and rough”, a characterization that also encapsulates the way they exist: careless and crudely explicit (57).
-They flaunt themselves via that same explicitness, speaking without censor and without any tribute to propriety.
+They flaunt themselves, speaking without censor and without any tribute to propriety.
 Their haphazard use of slang and colloquialisms further strengthens the divide between them and self-asserted morally righteous society.
 The names “China” and “Poland” are evocative of countries, ones that have historically played roles on an international scale.
 Naming the prostitutes “China” and “Poland” draws a telling parallel between the disenfranchisement of women and the vulnerability of pillaged states, usually characterized in feminine terms as helpless and in need of a (masculine) savior, a nostalgic appropriation of chivalric customs.
 A primary examples of this is the precarious status of Poland during (and before) World War I and World War II, notably being susceptible to invasion by Germany and undergoing more than a century of partitions by Austro-Hungry Empire, Russia, and Germany.
 This continuous overcoming of defenses can be perceived as a weakness, a term traditionally equated and gendered as female.

 In The Bluest Eye, the prostitutes avow an aggressive tactic of subversion against males, proclaimed as their antagonists.
 In other words, they are waging an open war with men, to seek what they are “owed” (55).
 According to the Oxford English Dictionary, “vengeance” is “retributive infliction of injury or punishment” (1a), it is an agentic behavior that justifies one’s claim to counter-action.
 Historically, women have been placed in a self-contradictory position, bearing the burden of being susceptible of sin, thus inciting the corruption of their male counterparts.
 Prostitutes are notoriously stigmatized for this, and even though their business is a transaction between two parties, the male clientele is largely overlooked as an equal participant. “[T]hese women hated men, all men without shame, apology or discrimination (56),” utilizing the connotatively negative identity of “whore” as a means toward reclaiming what they have been denied: power, the distinct linguistic dialect used to convey this further asserts an authenticity that simultaneously attempts to reconcile the “problem of the color line”, as proposed by W.E.B.
 Du Bois in Souls of Black Folk.